Poisonous Plants for Goats: Avoiding Dastardly Disasters

 by Katherine Drovdahl MH CR CA CEIT DipHIr QTP

 Do you have poisonous plants for goats on your property?
-Check this list then consult your extension office find what else may be local.
+Check this list then consult your extension office to find what else may be local.

 Darn it.
 My normally well-behaved thirteen-year-old LaMancha, Timmie, had wandered past her normal snack of salal and Oregon grape leaves.
 Gazing at the edge of my yard as I headed to the house for a quick errand, I found fresh bite marks and missing sections of leaves on a rhododendron.
 I knew I couldn’t ignore this.